-So, you really want to increase your mindfulness and start enjoying all of these health benefits, but aren’t really sure about how to do that?
+You really want to increase your mindfulness and start enjoying all of these health benefits, but aren’t really sure about how to do that?
 Well, I’ll give you a hint, it starts with an “m” and ends with “-editation”.
 That’s right, meditation!
 You might be saying to yourself, “but I thought meditation were just for people who wear dreadlocks and play in drum circles or for monks?”
 The good news is that you do not have to be part of a special group to start a meditation practice.
 You can practice alone or with a group of friends.
-Here are a couple of simple meditation practices to get you started:

-Despite what this picture might suggest, you don’t have to be near a lake or even have your legs in lotus position!
-Here are some simple steps to begin:
+Despite what this picture might suggest, you don’t have to be near a lake or even have your legs in lotus position.

 - Find a comfortable place to sit, whether it’s in a chair, on a mat, on the floor, just wherever works best for you.